codingwithshawnyt/djangoMapCluster/docs/source/client-api.rst

     **Modulations**

     Modulations are like filters, but they are applied only for the current :code:`getMapContentCount` request.
-    They are not stored in :code:`anyclusterClient.filters`.
+    They are not stored in :code:`djangoMapClusterClient.filters`.
     You can use simple filters as well as nested filters for modulations.

     .. code-block:: javascript

-        let anyclusterLeaflet = new AnyclusterLeaflet(map, apiUrl, markerFolderPath, settings);
+        let djangoMapClusterLeaflet = new djangoMapClusterLeaflet(map, apiUrl, markerFolderPath, settings);

         const modulations = {
             "stone" : {